Final Rule Changes: Compliance Delayed until January 21, 2019

-Substantial revisions to the federal regulations for the protection of human participants in research (Common Rule) will take place on July 19, 2018.
-These changes will apply to all new studies submitted for IRB determination or review on or after July 19, 2018.
+Substantial revisions to the federal regulations for the protection of human participants in research (Common Rule) will be effective on January 21, 2019.
+These changes will apply to all new studies submitted for IRB determination or review on or after January 21, 2019.
 Please note: the revised Common Rule does NOT apply to FDA-regulated or human subjects research supported by the Department of Justice.

 What does this mean for UGA researchers?